-Charlotte Meehan, Artistic Director of Sleeping Weazel and a past contributor to ArtSake, is about to premiere a new play, Cleanliness, Godliness, and Madness: a User’s Guide at the Boston Center for the Arts.
+Charlotte Meehan, Artistic Director of Sleeping Weazel and a past contributor to ArtSake, premiered the new play Cleanliness, Godliness, and Madness: a User’s Guide at the Boston Center for the Arts in September 2016, in the run-up to the November presidential election.
 Here, she shares how her personal background and the country’s “mad time” have shaped her new work for the theatre.

 Some thoughts on the state of our union… and theatre’s place within it